cksapp/Datto-DBPool_PSWrapper/docs/generated/en-US/Invoke-DBPoolRequest.md

 ```

 ### -uri_Filter
-Used with the internal function \[ ConvertTo-DBPoolQueryString \] to combine
+Used with the internal function 'ConvertTo-DBPoolQueryString' to combine
 a functions parameters with the resource_Uri parameter.

 This allows for the full uri query to occur